Tuesday 7 January 2020

 Source - Kilkenny People March 1960 via local library

 So, it would seem from this that this was almost a complete rebrand with Export becoming 'Time Ale' and the SS (I've no idea what this stood for ...
 Special Stock was suggested by Edd Mather. ) becoming 'Extra Time'.
 The barley wine was to follow later in October of 1960, just branded as 'Time Barley Wine' or later 'Barley Beer'.
 This wavering between the words ale or beer can be seen on the below labels, although I can't be sure they were all used in actual production.
 Time 'beer' sounds more modern so perhaps this was used in certain export or domestic regions, it was certainly used on beer mats (see below) at some point.
-Their No. 1 pale ale continued in production without and major branding changes.
+Their No. 1 pale ale continued in production without any major branding changes.

 Image Source - Author's own collection, do not reuse without permission